 The Cliff House at Pikes Peak makes for a great wedding destination with its romantic Victorian designs from the late 1800s.

 - Check prices, availability or book Cliff House at Pikes Peak

 1874 | Del Norte’s Windsor Hotel

 The Windsor Hotel was founded in 1874, making it one of Colorado’s most historic hotels.
-It’s prominently located in downtown Del Norte, encompassing a half of city block.
+It’s prominently located in downtown Del Norte, encompassing half of the city block.
 It quickly became the social center of the region and has remained a gathering spot for nearly 150 years.

 The hotel boasts 20 fully restored guest rooms and spacious suites.
 The Dining Room features a fine dining experience with locally grown ingredients and a western charm.
-Bistro BARbara is the on-site bar named about Barbara Culp who saved the hotel from destruction in the 1993.
+Bistro BARbara is the on-site bar named after Barbara Culp who saved the hotel from destruction in 1993.
 The town and hotel had prospered until the 1970s when the hotel greatly needed repairs and was on the verge of demolition.

 1886 | Leadville’s Delaware Hotel

 Staying at the historic Delaware Hotel is like lodging in a museum.
 The hotel still retains its vintage touch since the beginning of its operation in 1886.
 Guests can indulge themselves in the antiques, classic decor, and friendly hospitality in this unique Leadville hotel.

-There’s a gift shop on-site that sells relics, clothing, jewelry and other collectibles.
+There’s a gift shop on-site that sells relics, clothing, jewelry, and other collectibles.
 Some of the antiques are displayed in their 40 guest rooms, giving each room a one-of-a-kind design.
 Guests can even purchase some of the items.
-Its downtown Leadville location gives guests at the The Delaware Hotel easy access to Leadville’s rich past and present attractions.
+Its downtown Leadville location gives guests at The Delaware Hotel easy access to Leadville’s rich past and present attractions.

 1887 | Durango’s Strater Hotel